MLutfor/deep-learning-challenge/README.md

 Neural Network Architecture:

-Three hidden layers with 80, 30, and 20 neurons respectively.
+-Three hidden layers with 80, 30, and 20 neurons respectively.
-Activation functions used are 'relu' for hidden layers and 'sigmoid' for the output layer.
+-Activation functions used are 'relu' for hidden layers and 'sigmoid' for the output layer.

 Achieving Target Model Performance:

-The model achieved an accuracy of approximately 73% on the testing dataset.
+-The model achieved an accuracy of approximately 73% on the testing dataset.

 Steps to Increase Model Performance:

-Adjusting the number of neurons, layers, and activation functions.
+-Adjusting the number of neurons, layers, and activation functions.

 ## Summary